Brace for impact: ECDLP challenges for quantum cryptanalysis: Challenges calibration: Quantum resources

 In parallel, end-to-end factoring studies established the canonical methodology for converting logical resources into surface code costs.
 Gidney and Eker{\aa} integrated lattice surgery surface codes \cite{Litinski2019} with magic state factories to show that RSA-2048 could be factored in about eight hours using $\sim 2\times 10^{7}$ noisy qubits under realistic cycle times \cite{GidneyEkera2019_RSA2048}.
-More recent work combines approximate residue arithmetic due to Chevignard-Fouque-Schrottenloher (inapplicable to ECDLP), yoked surface code storage, and, crucially, cheaper non-Clifford supply via magic state cultivation, bringing the RSA-2048 requirement below one million noisy qubits at multi-day runtimes under comparable physical assumptions \cite{Chevignard2024,Gidney2024_MSCultivation,Gidney2025_RSA2048}.
-By analogy, and pending a dedicated ECDLP analysis under the same assumptions, these developments suggest mid-$10^{5}$ to low-$10^{6}$ noisy qubits for ECC-256.
+More recent work combines approximate residue arithmetic due to Chevignard-Fouque-Schrottenloher, yoked surface code storage, and, crucially, cheaper non-Clifford supply via magic state cultivation, bringing the RSA-2048 requirement below one million noisy qubits at multi-day runtimes under comparable physical assumptions \cite{Chevignard2024,Gidney2024_MSCultivation,Gidney2025_RSA2048}.
+Webster \emph{et al.} then introduced the Pinnacle QLDPC architecture and estimated RSA-2048 factoring below $10^{5}$ physical qubits at $p=10^{-3}$, $1\,\mu$s code cycles, and $10\,\mu$s reaction time \cite{Webster2026_Pinnacle}.
+These RSA results sharpen the architecture side of the warning signal, but absent a comparably detailed ECDLP compilation on Pinnacle they should not be read as a revised ECC-256 point estimate.